AlgoMaster Logo

 We have a 2D grid where each cell is either alive (1) or dead (0).
 We need to apply four rules to every cell at the same time to produce the next generation.

-The tricky part is the word "simultaneously."
-If we update cell (0,0) first and then move on to cell (0,1), cell (0,1)'s neighbors have already changed.
-The result would be different from applying all updates at once.
-So we need a way to read the original state while writing the new state, and that's the core challenge here.
+The complication is the word "simultaneously."
+If we update cell (0,0) first and then move on to cell (0,1), cell (0,1)'s neighbors have already changed, so the result would differ from applying all updates at once.
+We need a way to read the original state of every cell while writing the new states.

 • A live cell survives if it has exactly 2 or 3 live neighbors.